duckduckgo/iOS/CONTRIBUTING.md

 # Contributing to DuckDuckGo

-Thank you for taking the time to contribute to DuckDuckGo! ✨
+Thank you for taking the time to contribute to DuckDuckGo! :sparkles:

 We are pleased to open up the project to you - our community.
 How can you contribute?

 ## Share feedback
 Contact us at https://duckduckgo.com/feedback if you have feedback, questions or want to chat.
-You can also use Feedback form embedded within our Mobile App - to do so please navigate to the Settings and select "Send Feedback".
+You can also use the feedback form embedded within our Mobile App - to do so please navigate to Settings and select "Send Feedback".

 ## Report an issue
 A great way to contribute to the project is to report an issue when you encounter a problem.